Building: Residential

-Historically many people lived in communal buildings called longhouses, smaller dwellings called pit-houses and houses combined with barns sometimes called housebarns.
+Historically, many people lived in communal buildings called longhouses, smaller dwellings called pit-houses, and houses combined with barns, sometimes called housebarns.

-Buildings are defined to be substantial, permanent structures so other dwelling forms such as yurts, and motorhomes are dwellings but not buildings.
+Common building materials include brick, concrete, stone, and combinations thereof.
+Buildings are defined to be substantial, permanent structures.
+Such forms as yurts and motorhomes are therefore considered dwellings but not buildings.

 Commercial

-A commercial building is one in which at least one business is based, but where people don't live.
-Examples include stores, restaurants, and hotels.
+A commercial building is one in which at least one business is based and people do not live.
+Examples include stores, restaurant, and hotels.

 Industrial

 Industrial buildings are those in which heavy industry is done, such as manufacturing.
 These edifices include warehouses and factories.

 Agricultural

-Agricultural buildings are the outbuildings located on farms, like barns.
+Agricultural buildings are the outbuildings, such as barns located on farms.

 Mixed use

-Some buildings incorporate several or multiple different uses, most commonly are those that combine commercial and residential uses.
+Some buildings incorporate several or multiple different uses, most commonly commercial and residential.